 These are the inexpensive bottle brush trees that I already had at home.

-Once you have your mixture a mayonnaise consistency, use a small brush to apply to the trees.
-Begin at the bottom and lift the branches up to get plenty of spackling on the lower branches.
+Once your mixture is a mayonnaise consistency, use a small brush to apply it to the trees.
+Begin at the bottom and lift the branches to get plenty of spackling on the lower branches.

 Continue until you have the whole tree covered with the glittery mix.